Convex recovery from interferometric measurements: Introduction

 for certain well-chosen couples of indices $(i,j)$, a scenario that we qualify as ``interferometric".
-This combination is special in that it is symmetric in $x$, and of rank 1 with respect to the indices $i$ and $j$, hence the problem can be thought of as rank-1 symmetric matrix completion.
+This combination is special in that it is symmetric in $x$, and of rank 1 with respect to the indices $i$ and $j$.

 The regime that interests us is when the number $m$ of measurements, i.e., of couples $(i,j)$ in $E$, is comparable to the number $n$ of unknowns.
-While phaseless measurements $b_{i} = | (Ax)_i |^2$ only admit recovery when $A$ has very special structure -- such as, being a tall random matrix with Gaussian i.i.d. entries \cite{CandesEldar, DemanetHand} -- products $(Ax)_i \conj{(Ax)_j}$ for $i \ne j$ correspond to the idea of phase differences hence encode much more information.
+While phaseless measurements $b_{i} = | (Ax)_i |^2$ only admit recovery when $A$ has very special structure -- such as, being a tall random matrix with Gaussian i.i.d. entries \cite{CandesEldar, DemanetHand} -- products $(Ax)_i \conj{(Ax)_j}$ for $i \ne j$ correspond to the idea of phase differences, hence encode much more information.
 As a consequence, stable recovery occurs under very general conditions: left-invertibility of $A$ and ``connectedness" of set $E$ of couples $(i,j)$.
-These conditions suffice to allow for $m$ to be on the order of $n$.
+These conditions suffices to allow for $m$ to be on the order of $n$.
 Various algorithms return $x$ accurately up to a global phase; we mosty discuss variants of lifting with semidefinite relaxation in this paper.
-In contrast to other recovery results in matrix completion \cite{RechtFazelParrilo, CandesRecht}, no randomness is needed in the data model, and our proof technique involves elementary spectral graph theory rather than dual certification or uncertainty principles.
+In contrast to other recovery results in matrix completion \cite{CandesRecht, RechtFazelParrilo}, \emph{no randomness is needed in the data model}, and our proof technique involves elementary spectral graph theory rather than dual certification or uncertainty principles.